KAIST-SE-Lab/Platooning-LEGOs/README.md

 # Platooning-LEGOs
-An open physical examplar for engineering self-adaptive system-of-systems
+An open physical examplar for engineering self-adaptive cyber-physical system-of-systems